Azure/azure-functions-kafka-extension-sample-confluent/README.md

 * To enable scaling in the Premium Function app currently you have to toggle a property on the Function app.

-You can use the Azure Portal under Function settings
+You can use the Azure Portal to toggle the Runtime Scale Monitoring setting under Function runtime settings
 ![ChangeSettings](https://github.com/Azure/azure-functions-kafka-extension-sample-confluent/blob/master/images/kafka-turn-on-runtime-driven-scaling.png)

 You can use the Azure CLI